Recovering after Breast Augmentation Surgery – what is normal and not normal

 Every patient in unique and surgical results, healing time frames and returning to exercises and other daily activities can vary a lot from patient to patient.
 You will get customised information about recovery time frames and returning to exercise during your pre-surgical consultations with your Plastic Surgeon and Nursing Team.

 To learn more about breast augmentation surgery, you can contact us confidentiality using the enquiry form below.
-Or you can give a Patient Care Advisor or Surgeon’s Nurse a call on (03) 8849 1444.
+Or you can give a Patient Care Coordinator or Surgeon’s Nurse a call on (03) 8849 1444.